CitraMC/AntiCheatRevolutions/README.md

 Installation
 ------------
-AntiCheatRevolutions **requires** you to have ProtocolLib.
-You can download it [here](https://www.spigotmc.org/resources/protocollib.1997/).
-Simply drag and drop the AntiCheatRevolutions and ProtocolLib jars in your plugin folder.
+Simply drag and drop the AntiCheatRevolutions jar in your plugin folder.
 You can now use AntiCheatRevolutions, but be sure to have a look at the configuration files, which allow you to change every aspect of the plugin.

 Bug Reporting
 ------------